lukevanin/swift-mindstorms/README.md

 - Use: use this code in your projects.
 Tell us how it went, good or bad.
 - Official support: *Kindly* petition LEGO® group to publish the communications protocol used by hub.
 The specification will be immensely valuable to the community of hobbyists and product developers at large, and reduce time and effort required to work with the hub.

+## Installation

+Install this as a standard Swift Package.

+In Xcode:

+1. Click File -> Swift Packages -> Add Package Dependency.
+2. Enter the URL for the git repository: https://github.com/lukevanin/swift-mindstorms.
+3. Click Next.
+4. Chose Branch, and make sure the branch is set to *main*.
+5. Click Next.
+6. Select the application target where the package should be added.
+7. Click Finish.

+Wait for the package to be downloaded and installed.

 ## Getting started

 [TODO]